10 Smart Ways to Use White Vinegar In Your Home

 Have a yucky-smelling dishwasher?
 Place a cup of white vinegar in a dishwasher-safe container on the upper rack of the machine.
 Run the washer on a HOT cycle.
 This will help get rid of any odors and grease inside your dishwasher.

 Soaking your summer berries in a vinegar and water solution will greatly extend their freshness.
 It’s a popular tip that actually works very well!
 You can read more here on how to do it and we answered one very common question you’ll want to know the answer to. 😉

 5. Make a homemade all-purpose cleaner.

 Clean naturally with this easy and effective DIY cleaning idea of mixing white vinegar, water, and essential oils.
 Just grab an empty spray bottle (or buy one on Amazon) and pour equal parts distilled white vinegar and water.
-It’s perfect for the kitchen counters and everyday cleaning.
+It’s perfect for kitchen counters and everyday cleaning.

 6. Steam away the microwave mess.

 Fill a microwave-safe bowl with half water and half vinegar and heat for about 4 minutes.
 Carefully remove the bowl and clean the inside of your microwave with a rag.
 This will steam any food stains making the microwave easier to clean.

 7. Disinfect your wood cutting boards.

 Vinegar can easily disinfect a wood cutting board simply by wiping it down with a rag dipped in vinegar.
-If the cutting board has a sour smell, you can also put baking soda on the cutting board first, then rub with vinegar.
+If the cutting board has a sour smell, you can also put baking soda on the cutting board first, then rub it with vinegar.
 After completely dry, I like to use mineral oil on wood cutting boards to keep them from cracking or drying out.

 8. Clean and deodorize the fridge.